Get Tech Tips

-I am now going to give an even easier test.
+I am now going to give you an even easier test.

-A properly funcitioning PSC (permanent split capacitor) or CSCR (Capacitor Start Capacitor Run) motor should have a power factor of very close to 1 if they have a properly sized and functional capacitor.
+A properly functioning PSC (permanent split capacitor) or CSCR (capacitor start capacitor run) motor should have a power factor of very close to 1 if they have a properly sized and functional capacitor.

-In the image above I have a compressor that calls for a 35 MFD capacitor and the capacitor is running right at 35 in the under load test as well as the bench test.
-This is why the power factor is right at 1.
-I installed a run capacitor of 10 MFD larger and smaller and sure enough… the power factor dropped in both cases.
+In the image above, I have a compressor that calls for a 35 MFD capacitor, and the capacitor is running right at 35 in the under load test as well as the bench test.
+That's why the power factor is right at 1.
+I installed a run capacitor of 10 MFD larger and smaller, and sure enough, the power factor dropped in both cases.

 As a side note, I was only seeing about a .3 amp difference between start and run/common together when I oversized the capacitor, so I may have missed the issue if I had just used that test alone.

 Now, in order to see exactly WHAT is wrong with the capacitor, whether it is failing or improperly sized, you would need to do the under load test (start winding amps x 2652/capacitor Volts) or bench test the cap and then check against motor data plates.